 2. COMPOSITION and INFORMATION ON INGREDIENTS

-EU LABELING/CLASSIFICATION: This product meets the definitions of Harmful and Irritant as defined by the European Union Council Directive 67/548/EEC or subsequent Directives.
+EU LABELING/CLASSIFICATION: This product does not meet the definition of any hazard class as defined by the European Union Council Directive 67/548/EEC or subsequent Directives.
+The toxicological properties of this product have not been thoroughly investigated.